epfl-ada/ada-2022-project-geksada/README.md

 ## 2. Research Questions
 - How do we define art in YouTube videos, since there is no "Art" category?
+- How do we distinguidh different types of arts in YouTube videos ?
+- How do we distinguidh different types of sciences in YouTube videos ?
+- What percentage of the youtube videos corresponds to scientific and artistic videos ?
+- What type of art (visual, literary, performing) and sciences (technical, theoretical) are the most popular ?
+- How does this popularity evolve in time ?
+- How many comments make a comenter in average on youtube ?
+- Do people comment more scientific or artistic videos ?
 - Are commenters interested only in one area or they are engaged in both artistic and scientific videos?
 - If commenters are interested in both, are they commenting at around the same time or in different phases (months, years)?
-- What percentage of the youtube videos corresponds to scientific and artistic videos ?

 ## 3 Tools
 External libraries: